basavaprabhuani/basavaprabhuani.github.io/posts/Tyndall-Effect.md

 </p><br>
 <hr><br>
 <p>
 So, pretty cool, huh?
 So, the next time you notice this phenomenon, I hope you'll remember this post 💙.
-I hope you enjoyed reading this and uncovering the reason why Gru blew baby powder to reveal the lasers which would have comprmoised the heist.
+I hope you enjoyed reading this and uncovering the reason why Gru blew baby powder to reveal the lasers which would have compromised the heist.
 At this point, I think the G in Gru stands for Genius.
 Respect+ to the villain 😎.
 </p>
 <br>
 <hr>